+By Dario Amodei with Brian Pratt

+[This document is based on an internal Skyline developer document written by Dario Amodei, and has been edited for general use by Brian Pratt.
+Descriptions of the various tools were current as of November 2014. – ed.]

+This tutorial explains the basics of how to use compare Skyline with these three tools:

+Peak View (from SCIEX)

+Spectronaut (from Biognosys)

+OpenSwath (from the Aebersold lab)

-In the process of comparing the accuracy and performance of Skyline with other tools that also process DIA data, I have gained some level of knowledge in the use of these tools.
-This tutorial explains the basics of how to use each of 3 tools – ABSCIEX’s Peak View, Biognosys’ Spectronaut, and the Aebersold lab’s OpenSwath.
-It is not intended to be an exhaustive tutorial but instead focuses on how to take a DIA experiment in a Skyline document and run exactly the same assay, with the same MassSpec files, on one of the other tools, and then how to re-import these results to Skyline for comparison.
-This mainly involves getting transitions, spectral libraries, and retention time information from Skyline into the other tool, running the external tool, and then getting picked peaks back from the external tool to Skyline.
+This is not intended to be an exhaustive tutorial in the use of these tools.
+The focus is on how to take a DIA experiment from a Skyline document and use these other tools to run exactly the same assay with the same raw mass spec files, and then re-import these results to Skyline for comparison.
+Installation of these tools is beyond the scope of this document, and it is assumed that the reader has access to the tools of interest.

+This mainly involves getting transitions, spectral libraries, and retention time information from Skyline into the other tool, running that tool, and then getting picked peaks back from the tool to Skyline.
 Thus, this tutorial is most directly useful for comparing the peak picking of external tools to that of Skyline, but it may also be useful as a very basic guide to the general operation of these external tools.

+Data for this tutorial can be found at [TODO URL]\ExternalSoftwareTools.zip

+Table of Contents